-One of the largest challenges that both marketers and developers face when they wish to try anything new is convincing the decision makers at the top of the organisation that they should take a risk on something unproven.
+One of the largest challenges that both marketers and developers face when they wish to try anything new is convincing the decision makers at the top of the organization that they should take a risk on something unproven.

 What can be done to help convince risk-averse managers to take a chance on your new ideas?